Optimal pulse processing, pile-up decomposition and applications of silicon drift detectors at LCLS: Conclusion

 \section{Conclusion}

 In standard spectroscopy applications there is often a complex spectrum with a multitude of peaks which must be resolved and matched to specific elements.

-In contrast, at an x-ray FEL there are often only a few photon energies involved in an experiment, with significant photon pile-up.
+In contrast, at x-ray FELs there are often only a few photon energies involved in an experiment, with significant photon pile-up.
 The discrete spectrum significantly reduces the complexity of pile-up decomposition.
 SDDs can bring significant contributions at FELs in (1)~photon counting, (2)~spectrum measurements, and (3)~background measurements and set-up optimization.

 We present a pulse processing method based on fitting individual, overlapping pulses with pulse functions (a combination of gradual step function and exponential decay) which allows extracting (in the time domain) precise amplitude and timing information in the presence of pulse pile-up and clipping.